Time Zones in Myanmar

 Myanmar Country Details

-Myanmar is a Southeast Asian country in Asia (AS) with its capital at Nay Pyi Taw.
-The country has a population of 53,708,395 people and a land area of 678,500 km², making it one of the larger countries in mainland Southeast Asia by size.
+Myanmar is a country in Asia with its capital at Nay Pyi Taw.
+It has a population of 53,708,395 and a land area of 678,500 km², making it a large mainland Southeast Asian country with significant distances between major urban centers and regional hubs.

 Daylight Saving Time in Myanmar